 1. Comfortable and inviting common areas

 Most of us stay at hostels because they are cheap, but also because we want to meet other travelers, hang out, have a good time, and exchange travel stories and tips.
 This is done best in a comfy and cozy environment that invites travelers to hang out and mingle.
 If a hostel doesn’t have a common room, I doubt it actually wants to be a hostel.
 They facilitate interaction and also makes it easier for solo travelers to meet other people.
-Some of the best hostels I’ve ever stayed at always had really cool common area.
+Some of the best hostels I’ve ever stayed at always had at least one really cool common area.

 2. Plenty of clean, functional bathrooms